joshmcarthur/joshmcarthur.github.com/_posts/2018-04-12-til-actionmailer-preview.md

 Because I haven't worked with ActionMailer for some time, I seem to have missed a fantastic feature that I just learned about today.
 It's even in the [Guides](http://guides.rubyonrails.org/action_mailer_basics.html#previewing-emails), so I'm annoyed at myself for missing it!

-Put simply, Rails now has built-in support for rendering either an HTML or plain-text version of an ActionMailer template, right in a web browser.
+It turns out, since Rails 4.1, there is built-in support for rendering either an HTML or plain-text version of an ActionMailer template, right in a web browser.
 This allows for easy iterative development and testing, and since the preview follows exactly the same code paths that sending does (up to actual delivery of course!), you can see the final product in the browser - with inlined CSS, rewritten markup, and any other enhancements you've included.

 Writing a preview is very easy - so easy in fact that Rails will do it for you by default with `rails generate mailer`: